NomexHq/Sleep_Quality/README.md

 4. Amount of times where the app registered you as fully awake.
 (Sleepcycle, 2019)

 # Data scource
-Data is collected from the Sleep Cycle app
+Data is collected from the Sleep Cycle app <br>
 Sleep Cycle app uses the accelerometer inside my iPhone to detect movements during sleep and detects patterns

 # Variables: